 Send mail to respond to what you read at this

-As of April, 2017, the Davidsbündler will have been on the web for 21 years.
+As of April 2020, the Davidsbündler have been on the web for 24 years.
 The site has become an extensive collection of essays on music, translations of German poetry into English, and other items of interest to the members of the Bund -- but the overriding principle is that Art can never satisfy the spiritual needs of mankind if it merely pleases the senses.
 The soul of Art is irony, the mind's delight in discovering unexpected, new meaning at every turn.

 To whom it may concern: we intend

 to continue to maintain this site as a non-commercial site.
-To help keep this site on the web, may we suggest that you purchase our book of Heinrich Heine translations (or the e-book edition,) or
+To help keep this site on the web, may we suggest that you purchase our book of Heinrich Heine translations, or

 We have added a translation of an excerpt from a letter by Johannes Brahms, describing the death of Schumann.
 And from the same source, Johannes Brahms: Life and Letters by Styra Avens, we have a glimpse into Brahms' sense of humor.
 He teases his friend and publisher, Fritz Simrock, writing: "How would it be if you made editions of the Lullaby in minor, for naughty or sickly children?
 That would be one more possibility for increasing the number of editions!"
 In 1884, he wrote to violist Alwin von Beckerath, who had sent a query about metronome markings for a string quartet: "...I can quite easily start you on a subscription for metronome markings.
 You pay me a tidy sum and each week I deliver to you -- different numbers; for with normal people, they cannot remain valid for more than a week."
 And finally, Brahms wrote the following poem to his friend Eusebius Mandyczewki the year before he died.
 It is untranslatable, so we provide it in the original German.
 Note the Spoonerisms: